NotiqTeam/NotiqApp/README.md

 # NotiqApp
-NotiqApp — All-in-one productivity app for macOS: notes, calendar, reminders, roadmap, and more.
+NotiqApp — All-in-one productivity app for macOS, iOS, WatchOS and iPadOS: notes, calendar, reminders, roadmap, and more.